coderaiser/putout/README.md

 });
 ```

-Isn't it looks similar to 🐊**Putout** way?
+Doesn't it look similar to 🐊**Putout** way?
 It definitely is!
 But...
-It has a couple differences you should remember:
+It has a couple of differences you should remember:

 - ☝️ *[🐊**Putout** returns object with `code` and `places` properties](https://github.com/coderaiser/putout#plugins).*
 - ☝️ ***ESLint** has a `name` property that is used to calculate configuration file.*